Barcats logo

 Shortlist, 30th November - Barcats joins forces with Diageos

-3AW, 1st December - The hospitality job
+3AW, 1st December - The hospitality jobs employers are struggling to fill despite rising Covid-19 unemployment

 3AW, 1st December - Interview on air